 It's the same situation in which Toby Brooks, Ph.D., associate professor and program director of the master's in athletic training program at the Texas Tech University Health Sciences Center, finds himself.
-When Brooks, who also serves as a strength and conditioning and performance enhancement specialist for the Texas Tech University Department of Kinesiology, was transitioning his work setting from campus to his home, he moved his computer with him, but left behind his adjustable desk.
+When Brooks, who also serves as an adjunct professor for the Texas Tech University Department of Kinesiology, was transitioning his work setting from campus to his home, he moved his computer with him, but left behind his adjustable desk.